 Marlygarten, Landscape garden in Park Sanssouci, Germany

-The garden occupies the eastern side of Sanssouci Park with the Peace Church marking its eastern edge.
-The Green Gate Avenue runs along the southern wall, making it easy to locate and navigate the space.
+The garden sits on the eastern side of Sanssouci Park, with the Peace Church marking its eastern edge and the Green Gate Avenue running along the southern wall.
+The park is large, so comfortable shoes and enough time to walk are worth planning for before visiting.

 The community of curious travelers